gorcer/btcbot/README.md

 How to try it?
 ===============
-1. Clone repository to your system
+* Clone repository to your system
-2. Create database with utf8_general_ci collation
+* Create database with utf8_general_ci collation
-3. Go to config/main.php, set your database setting for production and btc-e key info (take it in your profile in btc-e.com)
-4. Go to config/main_local.php, set your database setting for test and develop on local
+* Go to config/main_local.php, set your database setting for test and develop on local
-5. Start console and go to /protected/
+* Start console and go to /protected/
-6. Start migration - yiic migrate --interactive=0
+* Start migration - yiic migrate --interactive=0
-7. Start bot to demonstrate work on last period - yiic cron test
+* Start bot to demonstrate work on last period - yiic cron test
-8. Configure virtual hosts to project folder from btcbot.loc
+* Configure virtual hosts to project folder from btcbot.loc
-9. Go to http://btcbot.loc/index.php?r=site/chart to see result.
+* Go to http://btcbot.loc/index.php?r=site/chart to see result.
 It's looks like this:
 ![](demo.png)

 How to start earn money?
 =======================
-1. In protected/components/APIProvider.php set constant isVirtual = false;
+* In protected/components/APIProvider.php set constant isVirtual = false;
+* Go to config/main.php, set your database setting for production and btc-e key info (take it in your profile in btc-e.com)
-2. Public code on server
+* Public code on server
-3. Run migrations
+* Run migrations
-4. In cron add job which every 3 minutes executes - yiic cron run
+* In cron add job which every 3 minutes executes - yiic cron run
-5. Enjoy
+* Enjoy

-ATTENTION: You can lose all your money, and author doesn't guarantee you anything.
+WARNING: You can lose all your money, and author doesn't guarantee you anything.

 It's not last version!
 =====================

-In private repo we have enchanced version of this bot and use it to earn more money $) If you want to get last version, you can join to our team.
+In private repo we have enchanced version of this bot and we use it to earn more money $) If you want to get last version, you can join to our team.
 But we have some regulations:
 1) Max count of developers in project limited by 5
 2) If you do not contribute a project for a long time, you are kicked out from the project and you have a version of the bot which was last downloaded.
 3) To join to our team you need to fork this project and make some enchance.
+We take your in team if it will be a good work.

 P.S.: Sorry for bad code and russian comments, in future i'll fix it.